Boomerang (horse): International success

+Retirement

-In early 1980 Boomerang had to be retired because of a broken pedal bone.
-Then in May 1983, at 17 years of age, Boomerang had to be euthanized and was buried at Rafeehan Stud, Kells, County Meath.
+In early 1980, Boomerang had to be retired because of a broken pedal bone.
+The organisers of the Hickstead Derby brought the horse and Macken back for a farewell from the crowd.

+Then in May 1983, at 17 years of age, he had to be euthanised and was buried at Rafeehan Stud, Kells, County Meath.
 His grave is marked by four evergreen trees.
-They are symbols of four Hickstead Derby wins, four Championships at Wembley, four clear rounds in the final of the 1978 World Championships, and four years in a row without a fence down in the Aga Khan Trophy competition in Dublin.
-Ni bheidh a leithéid arís ann (Irish for "His like will not be seen again").
+They are symbols of four Hickstead Derby wins, four Championships at Wembley, four clear rounds in the final of the 1978 World Championships and four years in a row without a fence down in the Aga Khan Trophy competition in Dublin.